-|Association of Ki67 Antigen with Mitotic Count, Tumor Size and Necrosis in Neuroendocrine Tumors of Lung|
+|Association of Ki67 Antigen With Mitotic Count, Tumor Size, and Necrosis in Neuroendocrine Tumors of Lung|

-|Monireh Halimi1, TaranehGhorbani1, Ali Dastranj Tabrizi1, Zhila Khamnian2, Sajjad Pourasghary3|
+|Monireh Halimi1, Taraneh Ghorbani2, Ali Dastranj Tabrizi1, Zhila Khamnian3, Sajjad Pourasghary4|

-|1Department of Pathology, Tabriz University of Medical Sciences, Tabriz, Iran
+|1Department of Pathology, School of Medicine, Tabriz University of Medical Sciences, Tabriz, Iran

-3Student Research Committee, School of Medicine, Urmia University of Medical Sciences, Urmia, Iran
+4Student Research Committee, School of Medicine, Urmia University of Medical Sciences, Urmia, Iran

 Viewed : 951 times

 Downloaded : 58 times.

 Keywords : Ki67, Neuroendocrine Lung Tumor, Metastasis, Tumor Grading

-|| Related Articles|
+|Full Text(PDF) | Related Articles|

-Objectives: Lung cancer is the most common cancer in the world and one of the five most common cancers in Iran.
-The level of Ki67 biomarker is related to any of the factors affecting the grading of the neuroendocrine lung tumors, which is used as one of the grading criteria and also a criterion for assessing and predicting survival and prognostic factors.
-The aim of this project was to investigate the relationship between Ki67 antigen incidence and mitotic count, necrosis, tumor size in neuroendocrine tumors of lung.
+Objectives: Lung cancer is the most prevalent cancer in the world and one of the five most common cancers in Iran.
+The level of Ki67 biomarker is related to any of the factors affecting the grading of neuroendocrine lung tumors, which is used as one of the grading criteria and a criterion for assessing and predicting survival and prognostic factors.
+The aim of this study was to investigate the relationship between Ki67 antigen incidence and mitotic count, necrosis, tumor size in the neuroendocrine tumors of the lung.

 Cite By, Google Scholar